PeterPerhac/blog/_posts/2017-05-23-concurrent-futures.md

 ---
-title:  Conditional flatMap - tweaking sequences of effects with boolean conditions
+title:  Concurrent evaluation of Futures - run it in parallel if you can
 date:   2017-05-20 22:28:00
 categories: scala
 tags: scala cats